Argyrosomus japonicus: Stock status

 As of 2020, the stock status of mulloway in New South Wales is classified as 'depleted'.
 In South Australia and Western Australia, the stock status is 'sustainable'.
 In Queensland, the stock status is 'undefined'.

 Habitat

 Mulloway or jewfish can be found from the brackish water up the top of estuaries down to the mouths, bays, rocks and beaches all the way out to offshore reefs.
-They can even be found in urban areas.
-They can be found under deep water marinas, boat moorings, bridges and jetties even shelving rocks and caves.
+They can even be found near urban areas, such as under deep water marinas, boat moorings, bridges, and jetties, as well as under natural structure like shelving rocks and caves.
 They are accessible to the majority of Australian Recreational Anglers.

 Diet

 Although described as a benthic carnivore, Mulloway are capable of feeding throughout the water column.
 Mysid shrimp are important food items for smaller juvenile fish (<150 mm).
 As the fish increase in size the diet changes to include small finned fish, then larger finned fish and squid and other cephalopods.